With proper care and maintenance, the natural teeth that you have in your mouth, will last a lifetime.

 Routine extractions will usually see internal gum tissue heal within a couple of weeks, but larger holes such as those taken up by molars and wisdom teeth take longer to heal.

-If a surgical extraction was completed and the bone had to be cut away, expect it to be 6-8 months before that socket has been filled and the jawbone as regrown.
+If a surgical extraction was completed and the bone had to be cut away, expect it to be 6-8 months before that socket has healed and for the bone to feel smooth.

 This extended healing time for the bone should not affect your day to day life after a couple of weeks from the extraction.

-After an extraction, the blood within the socket need to clot.
+After an extraction, the blood within the socket needs to clot.

-The clot acts as a barrier, like a plaster might to a cut on your finger.
+The clot acts as a barrier, like a plaster might to a cut on your finger, or a scab on your knee if you fall over.

 A dull aching sensation will be felt within the gum or jaw.
 This is because the underlying nerves and bones have become exposed to saliva and food debris that they would not have, had the clot remained in place.